- Search The Registry

 *Willie Best was born on this date in 1916. sometimes known as Sleep n' Eat, he was a Black television and film actor.

 A native of Sunflower, Mississippi, William "Willie" Best came to Hollywood, California as a chauffeur for a vacationing white couple.
 He decided to stay in the region and began his performing career with a traveling show in southern California.

 As a supporting actor, Best, like many Black actors of his era, was regularly cast in domestic worker or service-oriented roles (though a few times he played the role echoing his previous occupation as a private chauffeur).
-He was often seen making a brief comic turn as a hotel, airline or train porter, as well as an elevator operator, custodian, butler, valet, waiter, deliveryman, and at least once as a launch pilot (in the 1939 movie Mr. Moto in Danger Island).
+He was often seen making a brief comic turn as a hotel, airline, or train porter, an elevator operator, custodian, butler, valet, waiter, deliveryman, and at least once as a launch pilot (in the 1939 movie Mr. Moto in Danger Island).

 In more than 80 of his movies, he was given a proper character name (as opposed to simple descriptions such as "room service waiter" or "shoe-shine boy"), beginning with his second film.
 Best played "Chattanooga Brown" in two Charlie Chan films, The Red Dragon in 1945 and Dangerous Money in 1946.
 He also played the character of "Hipp" in three of RKO’s six Scattergood Baines films with Guy Kibbee: Scattergood Baines (1941), Scattergood Survives a Murder (1942), and Cinderella Swings It in 1943.